tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Teachable Machine - Step 4](Images/intro_nns_4.gif)

-* Finally, train the orange class by making a funny face and press the _TRAIN ORANGE_ button for few seconds, comment to students that you are telling the neural network that this crazy pose corresponds to a little bunny.
+* Finally, train the orange class by making a funny face and press the _TRAIN ORANGE_ button for few seconds, explain to students that you are telling the neural network that this crazy pose corresponds to a little bunny.

   ![Teachable Machine - Step 5](Images/intro_nns_5.gif)

 Now that you train the model, play around by making several poses and faces to the camera:

-*  Rise your right hand and explain to students, that despite the neural network were trained to recognize your left hand raised, these kind of models are continuously learning and are capable of recognizing and learning new patterns.
+* Rise your right hand and explain to students that despite the neural network were trained to recognize your left hand raised, these kinds of models are continuously learning and are capable of recognizing and learning new patterns.

-* Make a tricky test by partially raising your left hand, comment to students that the neural network gets confused but is still learning as can be seen on the confidence bars, finally the model is able to make a decision about your partial hand raised.
+* Make a tricky test by partially raising your left hand, explain to students that the neural network gets confused but is still learning as can be seen on the confidence bars; finally, the model is able to make a decision about your partial hand raised.

 ![Teachable Machine - Step 6](Images/intro_nns_6.gif)

-Comment to students that this funny experiment is just an example of the power of neural networks, instead of matching gestures with silly pets, you can use this kind of technology for business applications like building security systems.
+Explain to students that this funny experiment is just an example of the power of neural networks, instead of matching gestures with silly pets, you can use this kind of technology for business applications like building security systems.

 Answer any questions before moving on.

 ---

-### 3. Instructor Do: Neuron's Anatomy (15 min)
+### 3. Instructor Do: Anatomy of a Neuron (15 min)

 After going more in-depth with neural networks, this activity will explain to students how single artificial neurons work.